DhwaniSondhi/HTTP-Client-Implementation/README.md

 ## HTTP-Client-Implementation
-This project is to develop a client named httpc that provide the HTTP client library implementation.
+This project is to develop a client named httpc that provide the HTTP client library implementation based on TCP Protocol.
 This library provides a command-line interface like cURL with basic functionalities.
 The following presents the options of our final command line:

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>httpc (get|post) [-v] (-h "k:v")* [-d inline-data] [-f file] URL</code>